Taxus baccata [Taxus bac-cata]

-The yew is a long-living native British evergreen which is broadly conical in shape.
+The English Yew is a long-living native British evergreen which is broadly conical in shape.
 Its spreading, horizontal branches, scaly, purple-brown bark with linear, glossy or matt dark green leaves help make an excellent formal hedge or tree line when fully grown.

 Flowers are visible in March and April.
 Male flowers are small white-yellow globe-like structures and contrast with the female equivalent which are bud-like and change from green to brown with age.